DHFinance/dhf-pay-back/README.md

     "password": "12345678"
 }

-POST auth/verify - подтверждение почты. Нужно ввести код с почты (если было несколько попыток регистрации ввести последний). Если код верен - пользователь зарегистрирован в системе.
+POST auth/verify - e-mail confirmation.
+You need to enter the code from the mail (if there were several attempts to register, enter the last one).
+If the code is correct, the user is registered in the system.

 {
     "email": "kriruban1@gmail.com",
     "code": "12345678"
 }

-POST auth/login - авторизация. Выдает ошибку если логин или пароль не совпадают
+POST auth/login - authorization

 {
     "email": "kriruban1@gmail.com",
     "password": "12345678"
 }

-GET auth/reAuth?token=${token} - проверка токена. Происходит на каждой странице где есть нужна авторизация. Передает данные пользователя. Если токена не существует - возвращает ошибку и пользователя на фронте перенаправляет на /login
+GET auth/reAuth?token=${token} - token verification.
+Occurs on every page where authorization is required.
+Passes user data.
+If the token does not exist - returns an error and the user on the front is redirected to /login

-POST auth/send-code - восстановление забытого пароля. Происходит в 3 этапа. Первый - указание почты и отправление сообщения с кодом на указанную почту (если пользователь существует). Указанная на фронте почта используется во всех 3х шагах
+POST auth/send-code - Forgotten password recovery.
+Occurs in 3 stages.
+The first is to specify the mail and send a message with the code to the specified mail (if the user exists).
+The mail specified on the front is used in all 3 steps

 {
     "email": "kriruban1@gmail.com",
 }

-POST auth/check-code - сверяет введенный код с тем, что был выслан на почту
+POST auth/check-code - checks the entered code with the one sent to the mail

 {
     "code": "17686007",
     "email": "kriruban1@gmail.com"
 }

-POST auth/change-password - изменяет пароль пользователя на новый
+POST auth/change-password - changes the user's password to a new one

 {
     "password": "12345678",